ovn-org/ovn/Documentation/tutorials/ovn-sandbox.rst

                 mac: "00:00:00:00:ff:02"
                 networks: ["11.0.0.1/24"]

-The ``tutorial`` directory of the OVS source tree includes a script that runs all of the commands for you::
+The ``tutorial`` directory of the OVN source tree includes a script that runs all of the commands for you::

     $ ./ovn-setup.sh